-When searching for vacation rental properties in Asheville, North Carolina, there are several great neighborhoods to choose from.
-With so many things to do in Asheville, it’s probably easier to narrow your choice by the type of attractions you want to visit, whether you prefer art, history, outdoor spaces, drinking, dining or shopping.
-Read on to find out which of the five neighborhoods fit your needs best.
+When searching for vacation rentals in Asheville, there are several great neighborhoods to choose from.
+With so many things to do in this North Carolina mountain town, it’s probably easier to narrow your choice by the type of attractions you want to visit.
+Whether you prefer art, history, outdoor spaces, drinking, dining, or shopping, there’s plenty to do and see in this amazing little city.
+Keep reading to discover which of the five neighborhoods fits your needs best.

-The vast Biltmore Estate, covering 8,000 acres and with 250 rooms in the mansion, is not to be missed when you’re staying in Biltmore Village as it sits next to its entrance.
+The vast Biltmore Estate, covering 8,000 acres and with 250 rooms in the mansion, is not to be missed when staying in one of the Biltmore Village rentals, as it sits next to its entrance.
 Built by George Vanderbilt for use as his winter home, it has awe-inspiring architecture and houses his artwork collection.
 After touring the estate, visit the winery in the village and enjoy a tour of the cellars before sampling specially crafted wines.

-Originally part of the Biltmore Estate, Biltmore Forest became its own neighborhood when it was annexed from the land in 1920 by the founder’s wife, Edith Vanderbilt.
-This prestigious neighborhood is definitely worth considering when looking for quieter Asheville vacation rentals.
+Originally part of the Biltmore Estate, the illustrious Biltmore Forest became its own neighborhood when it was annexed from the land in 1920 by the founder’s wife, Edith Vanderbilt.
+This prestigious neighborhood is definitely worth considering when looking for quieter Asheville rentals.
 Play a round of golf at the Biltmore Forest Country Club’s golf course, which is surrounded by beautiful homes built in Colonial Revival and Tudor styles.
-If you haven’t already done so, take a guided specialty tour of the adjacent Biltmore Estate to learn about the Vanderbilt family’s lifestyle, the landscaping of the gardens and the architecture of the mansion.
+If you haven’t already done so, take a special guided tour of the adjacent Biltmore Estate to learn about the Vanderbilt family’s lifestyle, the landscaping of the gardens, and the mansion’s architecture.

 River Arts District